+Legends

-Legends The sections of each guideline are preceded by one of the following four labels, which indicate the primary intended audience.
+The sections of each guideline are preceded by one of the following four labels, which indicate the primary intended audience.

-General Information Information that all members of the University (faculty, staff, and students) are required to know to ensure LGBT+ inclusion.
+General Information Information that all members of the University (faculty, staff members, and students) are required to know to ensure LGBTQ+ inclusion.

 University Services Inclusion services and practices at the University of Tsukuba.
-This information must be shared with all LGBT+ members and nonmembers, whether students, faculty, or staff.
+Information that all members of the University should share.